-Please note that Children's P4A paperwork should be emailed to the Children's Delivery Unit.
+Children's P4A paperwork should be emailed to the Children's Indie Delivery Assistants.

-Find contacts for the Indie Delivery Unit and the Children's Delivery Unit on the contacts page.
+Find contacts for the Indie Delivery Unit and the Children's Indie Delivery Assistants on the contacts page.

 Note that special attention should be given to clearly document the aspect ratio and sound.